Using dust to constrain dark matter models: Results

-To better highlight the satellite population degeneracy between simulations, in Figure \ref{fig:subhalo_population}, we present the entire population of satellite galaxies.
+To better highlight the satellite population degeneracy between simulations, in Fig. \ref{fig:subhalo_population}, we present the entire population of satellite galaxies.
 This figure shows a similar cumulative mass function, but now for all satellites in the box rather than only those around the Milky Way analogue.
 In order to be classified as a satellite in this context, the FOF group must contain no low-resolution dark matter particles.
 Additionally, the subhalo must contain at least one star particle and must not be rank 0, the \subfind{} convention for identifying the host halo.
-We see the expected divergence at lower masses, with both warm dark matter simulations producing fewer satellites overall than their cold dark matter counterparts.
+We see the expected divergence at lower masses, with both WDM simulations producing fewer satellites overall than their CDM counterparts.
 The different supernova efficiencies also show the expected behaviour, with higher rates producing fewer satellites.
-We find a relatively consistent match between the cold dark matter simulation with a 10\% supernova efficiency rate and the warm dark matter simulation with a 5\% rate.
+We find a relatively consistent match between the CDM simulation with a 10 per cent supernova efficiency rate and the WDM simulation with a 5 per cent rate.
 We designate these two simulations as our fiducial models for our analysis below.